 MORE THAN anyone NEEDs TO KNOW

-- I’m from Maryhill, Glasgow, where I once again live after 22 years in the US, which I left because: Trump.
+- I’m from Maryhill, Glasgow, where I once again live after more than 20 years in the U.S., which I left because: Trump.
 I teach Zen wherever I’m invited — and to whoever asks me, wherever I am.
 I'm the Abbot of City Cave Zen Sangha.

 - I’ve written more than a dozen books.
 I also wrote the script for a short film.
 Sometimes readers tell me they prefer my Zen writing, or my other writing.
 I say it’s all Zen.

 - I'm not interested in Zen as a dogma, an identity, or something to believe in, but as a practice of wisdom, compassion and enlightenment arising from meditation.